 - Number of activity updates

 - All the registered user profile (Xprofile) fields

-Ultimate Member – Ultimate Member is a community and user profile plugin that makes it very easy for everyone to create beautiful user profiles; it is a great tool to create online communities with WordPress.
+Ultimate Member – Ultimate Member is a community and user profile plugin that makes it easy for everyone to create beautiful user profiles; it is a great tool for creating online communities with WordPress.
 This plugin gives you the option to create various custom user fields that the community members can populate.
-The Ultimate Member module of Users Insights detects all of the custom fields created by the plugin as well as the community role that the member has and makes them available in the user table and filters.
+The Ultimate Member module of Users Insights detects all of the custom fields created by the plugin as well as the community role that the member has.
+It makes them available in the user table and filters.
 The available module fields are the following: